Ulcerative Colitis Diet: Advice from a Dietitian

 Ulcerative colitis vs Crohn’s disease

 Crohn’s Disease is another inflammatory bowel disease that shares similarities to ulcerative colitis, with a few key differences.
 The first is that Crohn’s disease can technically occur along the entire length of the GI tract, as opposed to ulcerative colitis occurring exclusively in the colon.
 Crohn’s disease also presents in discontinuous ‘patches’ as opposed to the continuous diseased areas in ulcerative colitis.
 Imbalances in gut bacteria (known as dysbiosis) tend to be more pronounced in Crohn’s disease than ulcerative colitis.
 Finally, the inflammation in ulcerative colitis typically does not go as deeply into the gut tissue layers as in Crohn’s disease, but both diseases show evidence of gut barrier dysfunction, or ‘leaky gut’.
+I have advice on nutrition for Crohn’s disease too.

 Ulcerative Colitis Diet: Foods to Eat and Foods to Avoid